Algorithmic Collusion of Pricing and Advertising on E-commerce Platforms: Introduction

+In Section \ref{sec:MARL}, we compare two sellers who use reinforcement-learning algorithms to price and bid to the case of pure competition without learning.
+Under pure competition (without RL), search costs increase prices in equilibrium, because the sponsored positions become more valuable.
+This in turn increases equilibrium bids on ads, leading to increased marginal costs and higher prices \citep{armstrong2011paying}.
+Our first novel finding in Section \ref{sec:MARL}, where we analyze multi-agent reinforcement learning, is that the algorithms converge on prices lower than competitive prices.
+In other words, Q-learning can result in coordinated pricing, but the algorithms coordinate on lower prices that help consumers.
+This is in stark contrast to findings from previous research \citep{calvano2020artificial,johnson2023platform}, where it was shown that pricing algorithms learn to collude on higher prices.

-The intuition is interesting, and comes from the role of advertising.
-If the algorithms could exchange information and collude on the best outcome for them, they would have decided to evenly split the market, and bid zero on the ads.
-In other words, because the ads are a cost for the sellers, it is best for them to agree to lower the costs.
-This is the opposite case of prices, where it is beneficial for both sellers to increase prices.
-It turns out that when search costs are high, the benefit from colluding on lower bids outweighs the benefit from colluding on higher prices, and the equilibrium outcome is better for consumers.
-Unlike the case of competing over prices only, when using algorithmic pricing and bidding, lower prices result in higher seller profit, because demand increases, as well as advertising costs decrease.
-Tacit collusion by algorithms can also benefit the platform (Section \ref{sec:strategic_platform}) when search costs are high, because the increase in sales generates more commissions that dominate the decrease in revenue from advertising.
+Our insight comes from the role of advertising.
+If the algorithms could exchange information and coordinate on the best outcome for them, they would have decided to bid zero on the ads and evenly split the market.
+Because the ads are a cost for the sellers, it is best for them to agree to lower these costs.
+This is in contrast to prices, where it is beneficial for both sellers to increase prices.
+When search costs are high, the benefit from coordinating on lower bids outweighs the benefit from coordinating on higher prices, and the equilibrium outcome is better for consumers.
+Unlike the case of competing over prices only, when competing on prices and ad bids together, lower equilibrium prices result in higher seller profit, because total demand on the platform increases, as well as advertising costs decrease.

+Tacit coordination by algorithms can also benefit the platform (Section \ref{sec:strategic_platform}) when search costs are high, because the increase in sales generates more commissions that dominate the decrease in revenue from advertising.
+We find that adjusting the ad reserve prices might not be as effective compared to changing commission rates.
+This is because increasing the reserve price shifts the algorithms even further towards coordinating on lower bids, further reducing the advertising revenue.
+However, by increasing their commission rates, the platforms can recoup some of the lost advertising revenue due to lower bids.